Complete Guide to Reverse Logistics: Implementation, Benefits & Optimization (2024)

 1. Better route planning for your returns

-Upper’s route planning features allow you to add over 500 addresses and create a multi-stop route in under 2 mins.
+Upper’s route planning solution allows you to add over 500 addresses and create a multi-stop route in under 2 mins.
 Naturally, you can also utilize this feature to add stops to receive customer packages and bring them back to the hub.
 And all without any back-tracking and extra trips.

 2. Efficiently schedule your reverse logistics

-Route scheduling allows you to plan and schedule deliveries months in advance.
+Last mile delivery route scheduling software allows you to plan and schedule deliveries months in advance.
 It makes it easier for drivers to gauge their weekly and monthly workloads.
 At the same time, it also shows the gaps where you can fit packages for reverse logistics purposes.

 3. Delivery driver management to introduce last-minute changes